United Way Partner Agencies

-Salvation Army, The 352.2000 – Provides emergency shelter, food and disaster services for those in need.
+Salvation Army, The 352.2000 – Provides emergency shelter, food, clothing and disaster services for those in need.

-San Antonio AIDS Foundation 225.4715 – Offers residential HIV/AIDS skilled nursing hospice care; including case management, hot meals, prevention education and free HIV testing.
+San Antonio AIDS Foundation 225.4715 – Offers residential HIV/AIDS skilled nursing hospice care including case management.
+Additional services include hot meals, rental assistance, transitional housing, prevention education and free HIV testing.

-San Antonio Council on Alcohol and Drug Abuse 225.4741 – Offers prevention services and resources for children, families, teachers, clergy, businesses, human services and community groups to promote safe and drug-free communities.
+San Antonio Council on Alcohol and Drug Abuse 225.4741 – Offers prevention, intervention and treatment services for children and families and resources for teachers, clergy and community groups to promote safe and drug-free communities.

-San Antonio Food Bank 337.3663 – Our mission is to fight hunger in Bexar and the fifteen surrounding counties through food distribution, programs, education and advocacy.
+San Antonio Food Bank 337.3663 – Fights hunger in Bexar and the fifteen surrounding counties through food distribution, programs, education and advocacy.
 Fighting Hunger…Feeding Hope.